Nurit

 (e) East side installations

 On the east side of the site, along the Harod quarry area, are a number of impressive rock-hewn installation complexes.
 They were investigated during a salvage survey and excavation prior to expanding the area of the quarry.
 The survey found along the west side of the quarry 27 cave openings (mostly blocked and sealed), 8 cist graves, a field tower, a dozen quarrying sites, and two winepresses.
-Here are some of the findings of the survey:
+There were no remains of residential buildings in this area.

 • Winepress installations

 The survey around the quarry identified several winepresses, dated to the Late Roman and Byzantine periods.
 The winepress installations were exposed on the bedrock terraces.
+At a later phase the area transformed from wine production to olive oil industry, grain milling, stone quarrying and burial.

 • Winepress 1